hashicorp/terraform-ls/docs/language-clients.md

 Packer HCL config nor any other HCL config files as the server is not equipped to handle these file types.

+## Watched Files

+The server (`>= 0.28.0`) supports `workspace/didChangeWatchedFiles` notifications.
+This allows IntelliSense to remain accurate e.g. when switching branches in VCS or when there are any other changes made to these files outside the editor.

+If the client implements file watcher, it should watch for any changes in `**/*.tf` and `**/*.tfvars` files in the workspace.

+Client should **not** send changes for any other files.

 ## Syntax Highlighting

 Read more about how we recommend Terraform files to be highlighted in [syntax-highlighting.md](./syntax-highlighting.md).